 Water Back-Up Of Sewer Or Drains

 Included in the HE-7 Form with the HE-21 Endorsement

-- The policy forms excludes coverage for loss resulting from water or water-borne material which backs up through sewers or drains or which overflows or is discharged from a sump, sump pump, or related equipment.
+- The policy forms exclude coverage for loss resulting from water or water-borne material that backs up through sewers or drains or which overflows or is discharged from a sump, sump pump, or related equipment.